 The Keystart team highlight three factors for you to consider when using your home loan as a construction loan to build a new home.
 Learn more.

 Building your own home is an exciting but sometimes overwhelming process.
-With different key players involved, it’s essential to have a good understanding of what is involved at each stage, including your loan application process.
+With different key players involved, it’s essential to have a good understanding of what is involved at each stage.

 If you decide to build a new home, your home loan will be a construction loan.
 With Keystart, there are three main factors you should be aware of.

 During your building process, we arrange for payments to be made for the purchase of the land and progress payments to your builder.
 Interest accrues on your loan as soon as we start to draw down these funds, or if we advance the First Home Owners Grant for the purchase of your land or as a payment to your builder.
 You can see the interest charges on your account in our Client Portal.

 The accrued interest will affect the loan amount and impact on the amount of your monthly repayments when you begin making full repayments after construction is complete.